Nonmonotone Globalization for Anderson Acceleration via Adaptive Regularization: Algorithm and Convergence Analysis

+is an acceleration factor.
+Since $\bar{\alpha}^k$ is a solution to the problem~\eqref{eq:PermutatedAlphaProblem}, we have $\| \hat{f}^k(\bar{\alpha}^k)\| \leq \| \hat{f}^k(0)\| = \|f^{k_0}\|$ so that $\theta_k \in [0,1]$.
+Then~\eqref{eq:Acceleration} implies that for a fixed-point iteration that converges linearly with a contraction constant $\kappa$, $\AA$ can improve the convergence rate locally.
+In the following, we will show that our globalized $\AA$ method possesses similar characteristics under weaker assumptions.

+We first verify that after finitely many iterations, every step $x^{k+1} = \hat g^k(\alpha^k)$ is accepted as a new iterate.
+Thus, our method eventually reduces to a pure regularized $\AA$ scheme.

-\begin{proof} Our proof consists of three steps.
-We first show convergence of the whole sequence $\{x^k\}$ to the fixed-point $x^*$.
+\begin{theorem} Suppose that Assumptions~\ref{assum3-1} and~\ref{assum3-4} hold and let the constant $c$ in \eqref{eq3-4} be chosen such that $c\geq\kappa$.
+Then, the sequence $\{x^k\}$ generated by Algorithm~\ref{algo1} (with $\epsilon_f = 0$) either terminates after finitely many steps, or converges to the fixed point $x^*$ and there exists some $\ell\in\mathbb{N}$ such that $\rho_k\geq p_2$ for all $k\geq \ell$.
+In particular, every iteration $k \geq \ell$ is successful with $x^{k+1}=\hat{g}^k(\alpha^k)$. \end{theorem} \begin{proof} Our proof consists of three steps.
+We first show the convergence of the whole sequence $\{x^k\}$ to the fixed point $x^*$.
 Afterwards we derive a bound for the residual $\|f(\hat g^k(\alpha^k))\|$ that can be used to estimate the actual reduction $\ared{k}$.
-In the third step, we combine our observations to prove transition to the full AA method, i.e, we show that there exists some $\ell$ with $k\in\mathcal{S}$ for all $k\geq \ell$.
+In the third step, we combine our observations to prove the transition to the full $\AA$ method, i.e., we show that there exists some $\ell$ with $k\in\mathcal{S}$ for all $k\geq \ell$. \begin{description}[topsep=1ex,itemsep=1ex] \item[Step 1:] Convergence of $\{x^k\}$.
+By~\ref{Bone}, $g$ is a contraction, i.e., for all $x \in \Rn$ we have